hjhsggy/grpclicker_vscode/README.md

 - execute `gRPC` calls from `VSCode`
 - view comlpete proto definition with field, message and service description
+- use extension as builder for grpcurl commands
 - easily save and switch between proto hosts
 - add metadata to request, enable and disable it with one click
+- use docker version to execute grpcurl calls from grpcurl container

 ---